 You will note that this list does not include non-competition or non-solicitation covenants.
 While these are also common employment contract provisions, they are, for the most part, not enforceable within the context of the employment relationship under California law.
 If you receive an employment contract that includes one (or both) of these provisions, you should consult with a Los Angeles employment contract attorney about how to tactfully handle this situation.

 In addition to representing employees in employment contract negotiations, we also represent employees in employment contract disputes.
 If you have an employment contract and are facing a dispute with your employer, it is important to make sure you know your rights and the options you have available.

-A Los Angeles employment contract attorney at Attorneys for Employees can review your employment contract, determine if you have an obligation to participate in any alternative dispute resolution (ADR) proceedings, determine what remedies are available to you (or your employer), and advise you regarding your best path forward.
+Attorneys for Employees can review your employment contract, determine if you have an obligation to participate in any alternative dispute resolution (ADR) proceedings, determine what remedies are available to you (or your employer), and advise you regarding your best path forward.
 Your attorney can work to resolve your dispute amicably and preserve your employment relationship if desired, and your attorney can fight to enforce your contractual rights by all means available if necessary.